rbisdorff/Digraph3/docSphinx/tutorial.rst

    Cyclic social preferences

-But, there may be many cycles appearing in a *Condorcet* digraph, and, we may detect and enumerate all minimal chordless circuits in a Digraph instance with the :py:func:`digraphs.Digraph.computeChordlessCircuits` method.
+But, there may be many cycles appearing in a *majority margins* digraph, and, we may detect and enumerate all minimal chordless circuits in a Digraph instance with the :py:func:`digraphs.Digraph.computeChordlessCircuits` method.

 .. code-block:: pycon